 Pre-Property Solutions in Massachusetts offers a rent-to-own program where the buyer puts down 3 to 10 percent of the home's market value price.
 The company then connects the buyer to a third party credit repair consultant who works with them to repair their credit.

-Typically, the buyer is able to qualify for a conventional mortgage within nine months to five years, says Chris Prefontaine, its managing director.
+Typically, the buyer is able to qualify for a conventional mortgage within nine months to five years, says Chris Prefontaine, the company's managing director.

 The direct way